 Denver Health is the area's leading and only academic Regional Level I Trauma Center for Adults and Level II Trauma Center for Children.
-The Denver Health Paramedic Division responds to over 100,000 calls per year and our students have the opportunity to learn in a high-volume, fast-paced urban setting.
+The Denver Health Paramedic Division is the sole 911 provider for the City and County of Denver and responds to over 110,000 calls per year.
+Our students have the opportunity to learn in a high-volume, fast-paced urban setting.
+That's why we are being chosen as a partner by many of the Denver Metro Area Fire Departments and Ambulance Services throughout the state to provide their departments with Paramedic Training.

 There are two schedule formats for students to choose from: a 12-month or an accelerated 6-month program.